 "I'm Sending You Away"

-Cliché Storm: A common remark—for good or ill—seems to be that this movie is made up out of other SF movies in general.
+Cliché Storm: A common remark—for good or ill—seems to be that this movie's plot is made up out of other SF movies in general, without carving out enough of it's own identity.

 A notorious sci-fi cliche was aliens coming to Earth to steal our water.
 Though at least the alien is turning it into energy instead.